 (This is the first post by our new contributor JB.
 Please take a moment to check out her profile in the Contributors page)

 A CHAMPION DAD…that sounds daunting, no doubt.
-Since I heard the name of the blog, I have been considering what this means, where I’ve experienced it.
-My own dad is a champion in many ways, my husband is in others.
-But this week I met a champion dad who has come through the fire.
+Since I heard the blog’s name, I have been considering what this means, where I’ve experienced it.
+My own dad is a champion in many ways; my husband is in others.
+But this week, I met a champion dad who has come through the fire.
 Better yet, the defining characteristic of this individual is that he ran into the fire to sit with his daughter.
 And share in her hurt.

 Have you ever gotten the call?
 The call that the world is on fire for someone you love?
-Time slows down and your stomach drops?
+Time slows down, and your stomach drops?
 I’ve gotten a few, thankfully only a few.
 But this is a part of life.
-And this amazing man, when he got “The Call” from his adult daughter was driving to work.
+When he got “The Call” from his adult daughter, this amazing man was driving to work.
 And he did what any Champion Dad would do, said “I’m coming” and started the long drive to get to her a few states away.

 C.S.
 Lewis said, “Children are not a distraction from more important work.
 They are the most important work.”
-This is something that is tough to remember when the kids are little and I’m trying to get my work done, but I’m trying.
+This is tough to remember when the kids are little, and I’m trying to get my work done, but I’m trying.
 It’s these small moments, the daily interactions and rituals that seem silly and exhausting sometimes.
 But they build up to a lifetime of trust.
 What can you do TODAY to make sure you have that critical connection?
-Wait for the bus, toss around the ball for a few or let your daughter paint your toenails.
+Wait for the bus, toss around the ball for a few, or let your daughter paint your toenails.
 The little moments of action are all training for the tough stuff.
-If you are conditioned, you will be able to show up and BE the Champion Dad that you truly are.
+If you are conditioned, you will show up and BE the Champion Dad that you truly are.

 Photo by Jordan Whit via Unsplash